 It was around that time that I took a job as a lifeguard at a pool quite some distance from my home.
 To this day I don’t remember exactly how I got involved in being a lifeguard, but I got certified at 15 but couldn’t work until I was 16 because no license and no car.
 So, it must have been the summer of ’92 that I started driving to work every day.
 Everyone’s life is peppered with little coincidences and tricks of fate that can change things very unexpectedly and me driving to this out of the way pool during this particular summer was one of those points in my life.
 I took the same way to work every day and most of the time I was oblivious to my surroundings.
 One day, however, as I was driving past one of those little strips of stores that pop up along back roads I noticed something interesting.
 There was what looked like a newish store that I had not seen before.
 I don’t know how long it had been there but there it was, a comic book store.
 The sign said “The Comic Strip”.
 I can’t say how many days I drove past the store without even considering to stop.
 It may have been days, it may have been weeks.
 I really can’t remember.
 One day though, I stopped.
 Maybe I was running early to work and needed to kill some time.
 Maybe I had left work early do to rain and was bored.
 I don’t know but something stopped me at that store one day in ’92.

 What I remember of that day is fairly clear.
 I even recall the layout of the store.
-New comics on the left, back issues on the right, and the checkout counter in the back.
+New comics on the right, back issues on the left, and a checkout counter in the back.
 It was a tiny shop but it was filled with awesome.
 There were books in nice displays on the walls, merchandise in other places, and that big New Release section right as you walk in.
 The store was owned and run, at the time, but two guys.
 One was tall with dark hard and another was a little shorted and I remember him looking a lot like Tommy Shaw from Styx.
 Anyway, the one thing I know for sure that day is that I walked out with at least one book, Eclipso: The Darkness Within.
 It was issue #1 of a a bookend series that book-ended DC’s summer cross-over event.
 To this day I am pretty sure I bought it because it had this cheesy little plastic diamond embedded on the cover.
-Anyone who was around during the 90′s knows this was indicative of the gimmicks used to try and sell comics during the age.
+Anyone who was around during the 90’s knows this was indicative of the gimmicks used to try and sell comics during the age.
 That cover is so clear in my mind today I could have bought it yesterday.
 Strange that.
 Especially considering I don’t remember what the story was about.
 At least not much.
 What can be said, however, is that the book kicked off my second period of comics fandom.

 What followed was a quick decent into what, at one point, became an uncontrollable obsession with comics.
 The shop offered discounts based on the level of books you subscribed to and I got many books each month.
 What I didn’t do, however, was speculate on the future value of books.
 T